-Family Caregivers are healthcare heroes during pandemic
+Family Caregivers are healthcare heroes during the pandemic

-COVID-19 adds to challenges for those who care for ailing loved ones
+COVID-19 adds to challenges for those who care for ailing loved ones.

 When Anwara Siddique’s mother, Naroon, was diagnosed with Pick’s disease a decade ago, she very quickly lost her memory, speech and the ability to care for herself.
 For years, Naroon paced the house for hours on end, and once she could no longer walk, she rocked back and forth in her wheelchair grinding her teeth so loudly it could be heard throughout the house.
 As Naroon’s primary caregiver, Anwara has provided for her every need since day one, putting her mother’s care ahead of her own needs.

 For caregivers, sleep is often elusive.
 “Even though I fall asleep,” says Anwara, “I’ll have a dream that she is falling down, and I wake up to check on her.
 I need to go outside the house sometimes in order to relax, but even when I’m outside, I call all the time to make sure she’s okay.”

 Anwara is one of four unpaid family caregivers recognized this year with the Heart of Home Care Award from VHA Home HealthCare (VHA), a not-for-profit charitable organization whose team of personal support workers, nurses and rehabilitation therapists work directly with clients and their caregivers in the home to support the client’s independence.
 While many unpaid caregivers like Anwara see the care they provide as simply part of their duty as a parent, spouse or child, this unpaid labour often comes at great health, social and financial cost.
 And the coronavirus pandemic has added to the tab.